aldum/learnyouanelm.github.io/pages/04-syntax-in-functions.md

 ```

 Note that if we moved the last pattern (the catch-all one) to the top,
-it would always say "Not between 1 and 5", because it would catch all
+it would always say `"Not between 1 and 5"`, because it would catch all
 the numbers and they wouldn't have a chance to fall through and be
 checked for any other patterns.